 - We will review the submitted documentation.

-- We will meet with the student (in person or via virtual or phone) to discuss accommodation needs on campus.
+- We will meet with the student (in-person, virtually, or via phone) to discuss accommodation needs on campus.

-- Accessibility Services counselor will write Academic Accommodation letter and email it to student with instructions.
+- Accessibility Services counselor will write accommodation letter and email it to student with instructions.

 USCB recognizes that, similar to individuals with permanent disabilities, individuals with temporary injuries, recovering from surgery or with short-term medical conditions may need accommodations to access classroom, course resources and/or campus facilities.
 Temporary disabilities may include, but are not limited to, broken limbs, hand injuries, concussion or short-term impairment while recovering from surgery or medical treatments.